-TensorFlow is one of the most popularly used open source library originally developed by Google which performs numerical computation using data flow graphs.
+TensorFlow is one of the most popularly used open-source libraries originally developed by Google, which performs numerical computations using data flow graphs.
 In the era of Artificial Intelligence, TensorFlow comes with strong support for both machine and deep learning.
-It is Python-based which can run deep neural networks for image recognition, word embedding, handwritten digit classification and creation of various sequence models.
-Its flexible architecture allows easy deployment of computation across a variety of platforms like CPUs, GPUs(Graphics Processing Unit), and clusters of servers.
-TensorFlow can be used to create algorithms in order to visualize objects, also to train a machine to recognize the object.
-Also, it can use the data to understand the patterns and behavior from large datasets, deploy sentiment analysis model.
-As Machine Learning has a wide use nowadays, many organizations are using Tensorflow.
+Python-based can run deep neural networks for image recognition, word embedding, handwritten digit classification, and the creation of various sequence models.
+Its flexible architecture allows easy deployment of computation across various platforms like CPUs, GPUs(Graphics Processing Unit), and clusters of servers.
+TensorFlow can be used to create algorithms to visualize objects and train a machine to recognize the object.
+It can also use the data to understand the patterns and behavior from large datasets and deploy sentiment analysis models.
+As Machine Learning has wide use nowadays, many organizations are using TensorFlow.

-Unit of dimensionality described within tensor is called rank.
+1. Rank: The unit of dimensionality described within the tensor is called a rank.
 It identifies the number of dimensions of the tensor.

-The number of rows and columns together define the shape of Tensor.
+2. Shape: The number of rows and columns together define the shape of the Tensor.

-The type describes the data type assigned to Tensor’s elements.
+3. Type: The type describes the data type assigned to the Tensor’s elements.

-For creating two-dimensional Tensor, the sequence of arrays is used.
+- Two-Dimensional Tensor: For creating a two-dimensional Tensor, the sequence of arrays is used.

-It is important to understand that the graph and sessions get created, which manage the Tensors and generate the appropriate output.
+It is important to understand that the graph and sessions get created, managing the Tensors and generating the appropriate output.
 With the help of the graph, we have the output specifying the mathematical calculations between Tensors.
-Graphs save computation by only fetching the values we require by running the specific subgraphs, facilitate distributed computation, dividing the work across multiple devices.
+Graphs save computation by only fetching the values we require by running the specific subgraphs, facilitating distributed computation, and dividing the work across multiple devices.
 Also, many common machine learning models are visualized as graphs.

 - With TensorFlow, the visualization of the graph becomes easier as compared to other libraries like Numpy etc.

-- TensorFlow is an open source library which offers flexibility in terms of modularity in operation.
+- TensorFlow is an open-source library that offers flexibility in terms of modularity in operation.

 - Easily trainable on CPU as well as GPU for distributed computing.

-- Has a feature column that helps in bridging input data with the model.
+- It has a feature column that helps in bridging input data with the model.

 - Provides an extensive suite of functions and classes that allow users to define models from scratch.